 - Edema – swelling in the feat or hands

 Yes!
-Georgia Heart Institute has a Prevention Center dedicated specifically to patients in the early stages of their heart health journey, either those with certain concerns or risk factors, or those who have some sort of heart diagnosis that needs monitoring.
+Georgia Heart Institute’s Center for Cardiovascular Prevention, Metabolism and Lipids is dedicated specifically to patients in the early stages of their heart health journey, either those with certain concerns or risk factors, or those who have some sort of heart diagnosis that needs monitoring.

 Learn more about our Prevention Center and call our coordinator to get started with the program.

 There isn’t just one cause of heart disease, there are several different factors that can increase your overall risk.
 These include risk factors that you can control, like diet and exercise, as well as those you can’t, like age and family history.
 It’s important to keep in mind that while having one or more risk factors may increase the likelihood of developing heart disease, that doesn’t mean it’s inevitable.
 The first step is to identify your unique risk factors and work with a trusted cardiologist to effectively manage them.

 Yes, women do experience signs and symptoms that differ from men, which can lead to heart disease being diagnosed less or later in women.
 Women have some unique risk factors for heart disease that should be considered, including diabetes, mental health issues or depression, smoking, sedentary lifestyle, menopause, chemotherapy drugs and radiation therapy or complications of pregnancy.
 If you have these risk factors, you may be at risk of heart disease and simple, noninvasive diagnostic procedures can help keep your heart healthy.